 We have the perfect gift that will make you feel proud to be an American.
 Our mechanical pocket watches are available in different display cases.
 We also have a limited edition version that is only available for a few months every year.

 Our mechanical pocket watches are hand-made by skilled artisans.
 They are built to last for generations and can be passed down through the family.
 The perfect gift for any occasion or just because!

 Take a look at our entire collection of mechanical pocket watches!
 Get one today while supplies last!

 - A mechanical pocket watch is a watch that uses a clockwork mechanism to measure the passage of time, as opposed to quartz clocks that work electronically via a small battery, or radio clocks, which are quartz.

-A mechanical clock is driven by a main spring that must be wound either periodically by hand or via a self-winding mechanism.
-Its power is transmitted through a series of gears to drive the balance wheel, a weighted wheel which will swing back and forth at a constant speed.
+- A mechanical clock is driven by a mainspring that must be wound either periodically by hand or via a self-winding mechanism.
+Its power is transmitted through a series of gears to drive the balance wheel, a weighted wheel that will swing back and forth at a constant speed.

-> How does a mechanical pocket watch work?
+How does a mechanical pocket watch work?